 His motto was: "Right is of no sex-Truth is of no color-God is the Father of us all, and we are all Brethren."
 Frederick Douglass

-became an adviser to the first Republican
+was an advisor to the first Republican President, Abraham Lincoln.

-He even raised the first all Black Regiment, the "54th Massachusetts."
+even raised the first all Black Regiment, the "54th Massachusetts."
 Frederick Douglass

 stated: "I am a Republican, a black, dyed in the wool Republican, and I never intend to belong to any other party than the party of freedom and progress."
 Frederick Douglass

 told the story of his conversion:

 "I loved all mankind, slaveholder not excepted, though I abhorred slavery more than ever.
 I saw the world in a new light...